contributte/datagrid/.docs/group-action.md

 ### Text input

-Group action can also containe a text input instad of select (As show in example above - option called "**Add note**").
+Group action can also contain a text input instead of select (As show in example above - option called "**Add note**").
 Example code:

 ```php
 $grid->addGroupTextAction('Add note')